getify/Functional-Light-JS/ch8.md

 }
 ```

+**Note:** The parameter order `mapperFn, arr` may feel backwards at first, but this convention is much more common in FP libraries because it makes these utilities easier to compose (with currying).

-Notice that `mapperFn(..)` is naturally passed the list item to map/transform, but also an `idx` and `arr`.
+The `mapperFn(..)` is naturally passed the list item to map/transform, but also an `idx` and `arr`.
 We're doing that to keep consistency with the built-in array `map(..)`.
 These extra pieces of information can be very useful in some cases.

 But in other cases, you may want to use a `mapperFn(..)` that only the list item should be passed to, because the extra arguments might change its behavior.
 In "All For One" in Chapter 3, we introduced `unary(..)`, which limits a function to only accept a single argument (no matter how many are passed).